 - Workforce management systems (WMS) comprise a range of tools to efficiently schedule and monitor the workforce.
 It specifically suits organizations working shifts to monitor time and attendance, track compliance with labor laws and generally include payroll functionality, or effectively integrate with other payroll software programs.

-The key problem with complex HR software is that it’s highly customized, difficult to use, and expensive to maintain.
-True, it adds value in process automation.
-Still, it can’t help secure the best talent, which is a competitive advantage in a knowledge economy of today.
+The key problem with complex HR software development is that it’s highly customized, difficult to use, and expensive to maintain.
+True, it adds value to process automation.
+Still, it can’t help secure the best talent, which is a competitive advantage in the knowledge economy of today.

-Together with generalist solutions, a lot of companies take a specific HR function to the next level.
+Together with creating generalist HRIS software solutions, a lot of companies take a specific HR function to the next level.
 Here’s how the soft market breaks down as regards HR function automation.